 One of Jive’s core strengths is allowing for conversations on virtually every content type.
 At the time this post was originally written in 2018 this was decidedly not a core strength of Microsoft 365.
 However, it has been getting better.
-Yammer integration has slowly improved over the years, Microsoft Teams is quite strong at allowing conversations around content, and even Modern Pages allow for comments.
+Yammer integration has slowly improved over the years, Microsoft Teams is quite strong at allowing conversations around content, and even Modern SharePoint Pages allow for comments.

 Microsoft is clearly still trying to find its way regarding conversations.
 Right now there are several choices and they are not integrated.
 You can have comments inside of a Word document, reference that Word document in a Microsoft Teams discussion with a separate set of comments, reference that document from Yammer with another set of comments, or reference that document from a Modern Page with yet another set of comments.

-The direction we are hearing from Microsoft is that Microsoft Teams is for the inner-ring (intended for a relatively small group of people) and that Yammer is for the outer-ring (intended for larger audiences within the organization).
+The direction we are hearing from Microsoft is that Microsoft Teams is for the inner-ring (or “loop”) and intended for a relatively small group of people, while Yammer is for the outer-ring (or “loop”) and intended for larger audiences within the organization.
 This helps but doesn’t explain how comments inside of an Office document or comments on a Modern Page fit in (if at all).

 Since Jive is very comment-centric, maybe we should migrate comments to one of those platforms.
 Here’s where we are for each of those:

 |Yammer||We have done a POC of this in the past, but there are several downsides including:|